NixOS/nixpkgs/doc/contributing/contributing-to-documentation.chapter.md

 As per [RFC 0072](https://github.com/NixOS/rfcs/pull/72), all new documentation content should be written in [CommonMark](https://commonmark.org/) Markdown dialect.

-Additionally, the following syntax extensions are currently used:
+Additional syntax extensions are available, though not all extensions can be used in NixOS option documentation.
+The following extensions are currently used:

 - []{#ssec-contributing-markup-anchors}
   Explicitly defined **anchors** on headings, to allow linking to sections.
 These should be always used, to ensure the anchors can be linked even when the heading text changes, and to prevent conflicts between [automatically assigned identifiers](https://github.com/jgm/commonmark-hs/blob/master/commonmark-extensions/test/auto_identifiers.md).